The Changeling (play): Film, television and stage adaptations

 In 1974, as part of Play of the Month, the BBC broadcast a production directed by Anthony Page and starring Stanley Baker as De Flores, Helen Mirren as Beatrice-Joanna, Brian Cox as Alsemero, Tony Selby as Jasperino and Susan Penhaligon as Isabella.
 This is available on DVD in the Helen Mirren at the BBC box set.

 In 1994, a version directed by Simon Curtis removed the madhouse subplot and was broadcast by the BBC starring Elizabeth McGovern as Beatrice-Joanna, Bob Hoskins as De Flores, Hugh Grant as Alsemero and Sean Pertwee as Tomazo.
 It was broadcast in the United States on the BRAVO cable television network.

 A 1998 film version directed by Marcus Thompson starred Guy Williams as Alonso, Amanda Ray-King as Beatrice-Joanna, Ian Dury as De Flores and Colm O'Maonlai as Alsemero.

-Notable stage performances have included the 1988 National Theatre production starring Miranda Richardson as Beatrice-Joanna and George Harris as De Flores.
+Notable stage performances have included the English Stage Company's 1960 production with Mary Ure and Robert Shaw, directed by Tony Richardson, and the 1988 National Theatre production starring Miranda Richardson as Beatrice-Joanna and George Harris as De Flores.

 A 2009 ITV television tragedy, Compulsion, is loosely based on The Changeling.

 In 2012 the play returned for a new version at London's Young Vic theatre.
 The actors doubled up roles for the main and sub plot, such as Diaphanta and Isabella.

 In 2014 Dominic Dromgoole directed the play in the Sam Wanamaker Playhouse at the Globe Theatre, recreating the performance with the sole use of candlelight for the performance.